hyeok90/PyQt_active_learning/README.md

-# YOLOv8-seg Active Learning-based Annotation Tool
+# YOLO11-seg Active Learning-based Annotation Tool

 This is a GUI-based image annotation tool developed with Python and PyQt5, designed for efficient object segmentation tasks.
-It leverages YOLOv8-seg models to implement an active learning workflow, significantly speeding up the labeling process.
+It leverages YOLOv11-seg models to implement an active learning workflow, significantly speeding up the labeling process.

 ## ✨ Features

 - **🧠 Active Learning:** Automatically pre-annotates images without labels using a loaded YOLOv8-seg model.
 - **🖋️ Polygon Annotation:** Supports creating, editing, and deleting polygon-shaped annotations with intuitive mouse controls.
-- **🤖 YOLO Model Integration:** Easily loads custom-trained YOLOv8-seg `.pt` models.
+- **🤖 YOLOv8 Model Integration:** Easily loads custom-trained YOLOv8-seg `.pt` models for inference and fine-tuning.
+- **🚀 Model Fine-Tuning:**
+    - A dedicated dialog allows for detailed configuration of hyperparameters for training (e.g., epochs, batch size, learning rate, optimizer).
+    - Supports extensive data augmentation options (geometry, color, etc.).
+    - Training runs as a background process, with detailed logs printed directly to the console.
+    - Upon successful completion, the original model file is automatically updated with the newly trained best weights.
 - **📊 Confidence Score Visualization:** Displays the confidence score for each instance and the average score for the current image.
-Manually added instances are assigned a confidence of 1.0.
 - **↔️ Flexible Export:** Allows exporting all annotated images and labels to user-selected destination folders for images and labels separately.
 - **🖱️ User-Friendly Interface:**
   - Zoom in/out (mouse wheel) and pan (middle-click drag).